What Should be Included in a Third-Party Contract?

 Limitation of liability

-This type of clause is very commonly included in a vendor contract.
+This type of clause is very commonly included in a third-party contract.
 A limitation of liability clause excludes certain types of damages from a party’s liability and typically provides a monetary cap to a party’s liability.

 Payment terms

-The contract between a vendor and your organization will also typically include information about how much the product or service will cost, who payments should be made out to, when they are due, etc. It will also likely disclose their late fee policy.
+The contract between a third-party and your organization will also typically include information about how much the product or service will cost, who payments should be made out to, when they are due, etc. It will also likely disclose their late fee policy.

 Confidentiality